 The aim of the partnership is to accelerate the development and demonstration of the first mission-capable, solar-powered, autonomous aircraft.
 The agreement also includes options to identify areas for future collaboration in the development and demonstration of Skydweller in conjunction with Leonardo’s ISR sensors and related capabilities focused on ISR missions.

-“Leonardo has a long heritage of building and equipping manned and unmanned ISR platforms and intends to bring a new class of persistent and sustainable capabilities to such a critical domain,” Laurent Sissmann, Leonardo Senior Vice President Unmanned Systems commented.
+“Leonardo has a long heritage of building and equipping manned and uncrewed ISR platforms and intends to bring a new class of persistent and sustainable capabilities to such a critical domain,” Laurent Sissmann, Leonardo Senior Vice President Uncrewed Systems commented.